 Star said in an ASX filing that the parties had been unable to enter long form documents by the required date, having failed to reach an agreement on commercial issues despite ongoing negotiations in recent weeks.

-The original Heads of Agreement signed in March was to have seen Chow Tai Fook and Far East Consortium acquire Star’s 50% stake in The Star Brisbane as well as its share of outstanding debt, with Star to continue operating the casino under an initially short-term management agreement.
+The original HOA signed in March was to have seen Chow Tai Fook and Far East Consortium acquire Star’s 50% stake in The Star Brisbane as well as its share of outstanding debt, with Star to continue operating the casino under an initially short-term management agreement.

 Star was to subsequently acquire its joint venture partners’ interests in two hotel and residential towers – Dorsett and the soon-to-open Andaz – at The Star Gold Coast, lifting its current 33.3% interest in each tower to full ownership.

-The company did, however, confirm that it has now received AU$58 million being held in escrow following the recent sale of The Star Sydney Event Centre plus another AU$133 million from Bally’s Corp and Investment Holdings.
-Both payments had been conditional on shareholders approving the rescue package that will see Bally’s and Investment Holdings issued convertible shares for a combined 57% stake in Star.
+While that deal now looks dead in the water, Star did confirm Monday that it has now received AU$58 million formerly being held in escrow following the recent sale of The Star Sydney Event Centre plus another AU$133 million from Bally’s Corp and Investment Holdings.
+Both payments had been conditional on shareholders approving the rescue package that will see Bally’s and Investment Holdings issued convertible notes for a combined 57% stake in Star.

 Inside Asian Gaming this week spoke with Bally’s chair Soo Kim about the shareholder vote, with the veteran executive promising that he won’t let stakeholders down in helping turn the company’s fortunes around.